053187 - THEORY IN CONTEMPORARY ARCHITECTURAL DESIGN

 Deliverables and evaluation:

-Theoretical synthesis, 250 words (30%) * In the form of a single term: This "abstract" inquires about the theoretical meaning of a single word used to discuss the selected subject of research.
-Design analyses (30%) * Drawings, axonometry, models (non-compulsory): This exploration refers to contemporary architectural practices, exploring questions of contemporary theoretical discourses through design.
+Theoretical synthesis, 250 words (20%) * In the form of a single term: This "abstract" inquires into the theoretical meaning of a single word used to discuss the selected subject of research.
+Design analyses (40%) * Drawings, axonometry, models (non-compulsory): This exploration refers to contemporary architectural practices, exploring questions of contemporary theoretical discourses through design.
 Critical text, 1500 words (40%) *Text and images: This final text, written in the form of an essay, presents and discusses the relationship between different theoretical questions and themes that have arisen from individual research and collective discussions in the class.

 Students not attending the course will be asked to write a text of 3,000 words that offers a critical analysis of a contemporary design practice through a selected bibliography.
 The final examination is just written, without an oral component, and the final evaluation will be based on individual research to be defined at the beginning of the course.